jlorieau/geomancy/README.md

 # geomancy

-The ``geomancy`` a tool makes it easy to check and validate environments, such as development, testing and production.
+The ``geomancy`` tool makes it easy to check and validate environments, such as development, testing and production.

 ```shell